derpx06/derpx06/README.md

-# 👋 Hello
+# 👋 Hey there

-I'm a Linux enthusiast and a passionate coder who loves exploring the depths of the terminal and crafting solutions that make life a bit easier (and cooler).
+I'm a Linux user and coder who enjoys tinkering with terminals and building small tools that solve everyday problems.

-## 🧠 About Me
+## 🧠 A Bit About Me

-- 🐧 **Linux Lover**: I enjoy customizing and optimizing Linux environments to suit my workflow.
+- 🐧 I like exploring and customizing Linux setups to better fit how I work.
-- 💻 **Coding Aficionado**: From scripting to building applications, I relish the process of bringing ideas to life through code.
+- 💻 I spend time writing scripts, coding small apps, and learning how different pieces of tech fit together.
-- 🎮 **Tech Explorer**: Always on the lookout for new technologies and tools to experiment with and learn from.
+- 🎮 I enjoy trying out new tools, frameworks, and workflows to keep things interesting and pick up new skills along the way.

 ## 🛠️ Skills & Tools

 - **Languages**: Bash, Python, Java, Kotlin
 - **Tools**: Git, Vim, Docker
-- **Platforms**: Linux (Arch), Android
+- **Platforms**: Linux (mostly Arch), Android

 ## 📈 GitHub Stats